For the love of the game: These were the athletes of the Queens Football League

 Others, however, had been playing American football in men's teams and were frustrated by their experiences.
 "I was always on the bench because they'd choose all the boys before they picked me," Sitara Sheomber, a center guard for the Amsterdam Cats, remembers.

-The league's athletes came from all walks of life: They were students, stewardesses, single mothers, dental hygienists and nurses.
+The league's athletes came from all walks of life: They were students, flight attendants, single mothers, dental hygienists and nurses.
 They taught math or designed clothes.
 For most, your age wasn't important.

 Suriname's first female Thai boxing champion and a 51-year-old linebacker for the Rotterdam Ravens, Sushell Ramadhin says "age is subjective — I feel young inside."